-Winter and holiday wreath making festivities start with post-Thanksgiving walks.
-With pruners in one hand, and the canvas log carrier in the other, I love to forage for my favorite cuttings both from the garden and from the greater landscape to make a beautiful fresh winter DIY wreaths from the local hedgerows.
+Winter and holiday wreath-making festivities start with post-Thanksgiving walks.
+With pruners in one hand and the canvas log carrier in the other, I love to forage for my favorite cuttings both from the garden and from the greater landscape to make beautiful fresh winter DIY wreaths from the local hedgerows.

 What to collect in the Wild for DIY Winter Christmas Wreaths – How to Forage for Wreaths

 Winterberry, sumac, mosses, evergreen clippings of all sorts, and a wide variety of unknown wild berries and pretty dried weeds all make their way back to my work area.
-Look for plants that have at least one strong feature of color, structure or shape, or texture.
+Look for plants that have at least one strong feature of color, structure, shape, or texture.

 I also gather materials from my garden.
-My cultivated favorites include grassheads, callicarpa berries (that’s the purple), rose hips (both wild and gardened) and greens (my favorite are juniper and spruce varieties but I also snip bits off my boxwoods, holly, viburnum, pierus and sometimes my rhododenrons).
+My cultivated favorites include grass heads, callicarpa berries (that’s the purple in the image), rose hips (both wild and gardened), and greens (my favorites are juniper and spruce varieties, but I also snip bits off my boxwoods, holly, viburnum, pierus and sometimes my rhododendrons).

 Anything with blue or silver tones always catches my eye since those are the hardest colors to come by.

 Once I get the collection all laid out, it is always so creatively inspiring.